The Wacky and Far Out World of 1970's TV

 "Love Boat", "Fantasy Island", and "Love American Style" were popular among those searching for romance.

-Law Enforcement was a common theme on 70's TV as well.
-Some of the shows were based on fantasy and super hero's such as Wonder Woman (Lyndia Carter), The Six Million Dollar Man (Lee Majors; Farrah Fawcett's husband at the time), and the Bionic Woman (Lindsay Wagner).
+Law enforcement was a common theme on 70's TV as well.
+Some of the shows were based on fantasy and superheroes such as Wonder Woman (Lynda Carter), The Six Million Dollar Man (Lee Majors; Farrah Fawcett's husband at the time), and the Bionic Woman (Lindsay Wagner).
+Marvel based movies are popular now, but superheroes weren't unheard of in the 70's decade.

 Police and detective shows in general filled the programming schedule on 70's TV.
 Shows such as "Columbo" with Peter Falk as a very shrewd but outwardly bumbling detective, "McCloud", with Dennis Weaver as a cowboy who comes to the big city to show the cops how detective work really gets done, and "McMillan and Wife" were Sunday night favorites.